 the date of execution of the Council order.

-suspended, or revoked, the supervisor shall refund all supervisory
+(O) A supervisor shall refund all supervisory fees

-fees the supervisee paid after the date the supervisor ceased to be
+the supervisee paid after the date the supervisor ceased to be Council-approved.

 (P) A supervisor is responsible for developing a well-conceptualized